 Ferrari's general manager keeps the goal high:

-"It's true that the World Championship is more difficult, but one thing is certain: we won't give up.
-On June 12th in Canada we will fight for first and second place".
+"Winning the World Championship is indeed more difficult, but one thing is certain: we won't give up.
+On June 12 in Canada we will fight for first and second place".

-The Montreal track is in theory favorable to the F2005, with its long straights and tight corners, a fast track that uses little tires and requires less traction.
-At the Nurburgring Barrichello scored the top speed (313.1 km/h), a skill that will come in handy.
+The Montreal track is, in theory, favourable to the F2005, with its long straights and tight corners, a fast track that uses little tyres and requires less traction.
+At the Nürburgring, Barrichello scored the top speed (313.1 km/h), a strength that will come in handy.

 "Talking about optimism for Canada would be misplaced.
 If anything, there will be more determination and enthusiasm in the team".